LolitaDias/Tableau-Citi-Bike-Analytics/README.md

 ## Task

 **The following are some of the questions we have tried to tackle as a part of this assignment.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!**

 * How many trips have been recorded total during the chosen period?